11 ways to spot a fellow equestrian on their way to Olympia - Horse & Hound

-Olympia kicks off later this month (12-18 December 2017) and with it comes the rare phenomenon of the migration of the country-based equestrian to London.
+Olympia kicks off today (17-23 December 2018) and with it comes the rare phenomenon of the migration of the country-based equestrian to London.
 The big smoke can be an intimidating environment so here is H&H’s guide to spotting your fellow visitors

 1. White breeches and jodhpur boots